CenterForOpenScience/COSDev/docs/osf/ops.rst

 Migrating to a new machine
 **************************

+.. todo:: This is incomplete.
+Add final steps and clean this up.

 - On Linode dashboard, go to the Linode you want to restore *from*.
 - Go to Backups -> Daily Backups.
 - Click "Restore to this Linode" next to the Linode you want to restore *to*.